 It turns out, then, that there are fewer differences than expected between seniority and merit based pay systems.

-In order to fully take advantage of merit based pay, it is critical that dairy employees understand how they will be evaluated.
-That is where the negotiated approach to performance appraisal can play a key role along with the more traditional appraisal (for more information, contact the author).
+In order to fully take advantage of merit based pay, it is critical that employees understand how they will be evaluated.
+That is where the Negotiated Performance Appraisal (Chapter 7) can play a key role along with the more traditional assessment.